murmour/mparser/README.rst

-First, we define a parsing combinator ``expr``, which handles expression parsing, taking care of the operator predecency issues:
+First, we define a parsing combinator ``expr``, which handles expression parsing, taking care of the operator precedence issues:

 .. sourcecode:: ocaml